writethedocs/www/docs/include/conf/prague/venue.rst

-Our venue for the conference and writing day is the `Auto Klub, Opletalova 29, Prague 1`_ right next to the train station in the `Prague city center`_.
+Our venue for the conference and writing day is the `Auto Klub`_ , Opletalova 29, Prague 1 right next to the train station in the `Prague city center`_.

 .. raw:: html